 Hence, it is recommended to implement the solution defined in clause 5.16.6.1 in the relevant 3GPP specifications.

-Furthermore, there is a preference to provide deployment choices to the 5GMSd Service Provider to select the use of reporting scheme using either the CMCD query parameter or CMCD request header.
+Furthermore, there is a preference to provide deployment choices to the 5GMSd Service Provider to select the use of reporting scheme using either the CMCD query parameter or CMCD request headers.

 ===== CHANGE (new clause) =====